Special Functions for Heat Kernel Expansion: Even-dimensional case

 \subsection{Examples}

-Here we are going to continue example considerations for $\omega=\sigma$.
-In the previous section we have derived the Hankel transform of heat kernel expansion (\ref{K_0}) in the even-dimensional case, see Theorems \ref{th3}, \ref{th4}, and \ref{th5}.
+Here we continue to consider examples for $\omega=\sigma$.
+In the previous section we have derived the Hankel transform of heat kernel expansion (\ref{K_0}) in the even-dimensional case, see Theorem \ref{th3}, Lemma \ref{th4}, and Corollary \ref{th5}.
 An important detail in the proof was the positive mass $m>0$.
-It is thanks to this fact that we were able to use the series expansion (\ref{exp}), because integral (\ref{exp1}) converges.
+Thanks to this fact we were able to use the series expansion (\ref{exp}), because integral (\ref{exp1}) converges.

-However, the transition $m\to+0$ to the massless case is not an easy task, because the transform of $\Omega(\tau)$, see Theorem \ref{th4}, contains the exponential $\exp(-s/m^2)$.
+However, the transition $m\to+0$ to the massless case is not an easy task, because the transform of $\Omega(\tau)$, see Lemma \ref{th4}, contains the exponential $\exp(-s/m^2)$.
 Hence, permutation of the limit $m\to+0$ and integration by $s$ is not quite correct.
 Therefore, to study the limiting case we need to either use different decomposition or consider a special type restriction.
 Let us choose the second way and investigate the case $a_n=\delta_{n0}$ and $\Delta^{1/2}=1$.
 Moreover, firstly we study the simplest situation $d=2$.